Line 4 (Suzhou Metro)

-Line 4 is a line of Suzhou Rail Transit.
-It runs in a north-south alignment from Longdaobang station in Xiangcheng District's the northern suburbs, to the canal town of Tongli in Wujiang District in the south and Muli in the southwest.
-The line is 52.8 km long with 38 stations, which consists of a 41.5 kilometer long main line with 30 stations and a branch line.
+Line 4 is a line of the Suzhou Metro.
+It runs in a north–south alignment from Longdaobang station in Xiangcheng District's the northern suburbs, to the canal town of Tongli in Wujiang District in the south.
+The line is 41.5 km long with 31 stations.

+Until October 2024 there was a 11.3 km long branch line with 7 stations.
+This branch line was later transferred to line 7.

 History

 Groundbreaking occurred on December 31, 2010 in Wujiang, and the line was constructed between 2012 and 2016.
 Operations started on April 15, 2017.